$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

-\begin{theorem} Let $\A$ be a unital commutative $\cst$-algebra and $\phi:\A\to\bh$ a unital completely positive map with commutative range.
+\begin{theorem} Let $\A$ be a commutative unital $\cst$-algebra and $\phi:\A\to\bh$ a unital completely positive map with commutative range.
 Then $\phi$ is $\cst$-extreme in $UCP_\h(\A)$ if and only if $\phi$ is a $*$-homomorphism. \end{theorem}

-We now discuss the bounded-weak topology on $\uhx$ and how it is connected to the topology on $\px$ defined earlier.
+We now discuss the bounded-weak topology on $\uhx$ and how it is connected to the topology on $\px$ defined earlier (which we called bounded weak topology as well).
 The bounded-weak topology (see \cite{Arveson1}, \cite{Paulsen}) on $UCP_\h(C(X))$ is given by the convergence: for a net $\{\phi_i\}$ and $\phi$ in $UCP_\h(\cx)$,

 for all $f\in C(X).$